Get

 Diet

 All dogs require a high-quality and well-balanced diet, and while many dog foods provide the protein, vitamins, and minerals that a dog needs, it is always best to consult your veterinarian.
-Your vet can also help guide you with the right portions and supplements.
+Your vet can determine how much to feed them and provide brand recommendations.
 Generally, the Great Pyrenees will do well on a breed and life-stage appropriate food approved by the American Association of Feed Control Officials (AAFCO).

-The Great Pyrenees tends to eat less than other large breeds, but feeding it appropriate portions based on its age and weight is essential to prevent obesity.
-It is recommended to feed it multiple small meals a day because it is prone to bloat.
+The Great Pyrenees eats less than other large breeds, but serving appropriate portions based on their age and weight is essential to prevent obesity.
+Feeding them multiple small meals a day is recommended because they are prone to bloat.

 Grooming

 The gorgeous, double-white coat of a Pyrenees surprisingly doesn’t require much grooming.
-Their fur is naturally tangle-resistant, so they will only need to be brushed about once a week.
+Their fur is naturally tangle-resistant, so they must only be brushed about once a week.
 However, you need to brush them daily during months of heavy shedding.
 A monthly bath will suffice, and their nails should be trimmed regularly since they are not very active.
-Their teeth should be brushed at least three times a week, along with dental chews to help prevent plaque build-up.
+Their teeth should be brushed at least three times a week, and you can give them dental chews to prevent plaque build-up.

 great pyrenees dog standing in the grass